gplately.PlotTopologies

 Plot fracture zones on a map.

-Read raster data from a netCDF file, convert the data into a MaskedArray object and plot it on a map.
+Read raster data from a netCDF file and plot it on a map.

 plot_inferred_paleo_boundaries(ax[, color])